mouserd/neblio-stake-checker-slack/README.md

 ## Installation

+### Basic Setup

 Once you have satisfied all of the [pre-requisites](#pre-requisites), simply copy both the `neb-stake-checker.py` and `config.py` scripts to your `pi` users home directory (`/home/pi`).
 Edit the `config.py` python script and replace the `<<ADD YOUR SLACK WEBHOOK URL HERE>>` with the webhook you created for your Slack workspace.
 You can also update the other properties in the `config.py` such as the channel, username, and emoji that the notification will be posted as.

-To test that your Neblio Stake Checker is working, start the main python script by running:
+To test that your Neblio Stake Checker is working, start the main python script by running the Python script from your Raspberry Pi terminal/ssh session:

 ```
 python /home/pi/neb-stake-checker.py
 ```

-The first time this runs, if setup correctly you should receive a slack notification to demonstrate that it has been configured correctly:
+The first time this runs, if everything is setup correctly, you should receive a slack notification to demonstrate that it has been configured correctly:

 <table width="60%" align="center" padding=0 margin=0>
     <tr>